Nokia 6101

+The Nokia 6101, 6102, and 6102i are a line of mid-level GSM clamshell cell phones created by Nokia, announced on February 14, 2005.
+It was one of the last Nokia phones that still had an external antenna.
+The design of the 6101 was noticeably different than the company's previous flip phones that were more experimental, but with the 6101, Nokia chose a safer and established clamshell look.

 The differences between the 6101 and 6102 are very small and the only visible differences are the style of the keypads and front bezel plate.
+These were also the first Nokia flip phones to get mass market distribution in the US.
+It was released there in September 2005 on T-Mobile as 6101 followed by Cingular as 6102.
+Nokia 6102 is also the name of the version made specifically for China Mobile.

 The 6102i is an updated version of the 6102 featuring Bluetooth capabilities and increased memory space.
+This was introduced in January 2006.
 Another updated version of the 6101/6102 is the Nokia 6103.

-Announced in 2005, the Nokia 6101 was also one of the last Nokia phones that still had an external antenna.

-Its direct successor is the Nokia 6131, which includes microSD card slot and native USB connectivity.
+Its direct successor is the Nokia 6131/6125, which includes microSD card slot and native USB connectivity.